-The application for NYU Abu Dhabi J-Term 2017 is now closed.
-Placements will be announced by November 1.
+The application for NYU Abu Dhabi J-Term 2018 will be available soon.

 NYU Abu Dhabi January Term courses are currently NOT available to visiting (non-NYU) students.

 NYU Abu Dhabi offers January Term (J-Term) courses in many locations around the world, all of which are open to full-time NYU undergraduates in their sophomore, junior or senior year.
 These courses give students from the Abu Dhabi, New York, and Shanghai campuses the opportunity to study together and experience the rich diversity of the NYU Global Network.
 January Term courses are taught by renowned scholars, writers, artists, journalists, and policy analysts who teach only during the January term as well as distinguished professors from NYU and NYUAD.